Categories | Yext Hitchhikers Platform

 However, search engines have wizened up!
 We recommend that you pick only those categories that best describe your business in the most specific way possible, otherwise you may find yourself penalized for trying to “game the system”.
 So, for example if you are a Taco Restaurant that does half in-restaurant dining and half take-out, you should select “Mexican Restaurant” (and not “Restaurant” since “Mexican Restaurant” is more accurate and specific) and “Take-Out Restaurant”.

-To find the full list of categories you can choose from navigate to Account Settings > Category Lists and enter the Entity Type, Country and Language for which you’d like to download the list.
+To find the full list of categories you can choose from navigate to Knowledge Graph > Configuration > Category Lists and select the Entity Type, Country and Language for which you’d like to download the list.
 You can then update your categories in Entity Edit, Entity Upload, or the API – just like any other field!

 Managing Your Categories in Knowledge Graph